Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 How to Make Gluten Free Chocolate Chip Cookies

-- Prep – preheat the oven to 350°F and line a cookie sheet with parchment paper.
+Step 1: Preheat the oven to 350°F and line a cookie sheet with parchment paper.

-- Combine the dry ingredients – in a medium-sized bowl, whisk together the flour, baking soda, and salt, then set aside.
+In a medium-sized bowl, whisk together the flour, baking soda, and salt, then set aside.

-- Cream the butter and sugar – add the butter and sugar to a large bowl, or the bowl of your stand mixer, and mix with an electric mixer for about 1 minute, until fluffy.
+Step 2: Add the butter and sugar to a large bowl, or the bowl of your stand mixer, and mix with an electric mixer for about 1 minute, until fluffy.
 Add the vanilla and eggs to the butter mixture and beat again, until fully combined.

-- Add the dry ingredients to the wet, then add the chocolate chips – add the flour mixture to the butter mixture 1/2 cup at a time, until the flour is fully incorporated into the dough.
-Stir in the chocolate chips, then cover the dough and refrigerate for at least one hour, up to overnight.
+Step 3: Add the flour mixture to the butter mixture 1/2 cup at a time, until the flour is fully incorporated into the dough.

-- Scoop and bake – scoop the dough into 1-inch balls and place 12 balls of dough on the cookie sheet.
+Step 5: Scoop the dough into 1-inch balls and place 12 balls of dough on the cookie sheet.
 Bake for 11-15 minutes, until the tops of the cookies are browned and crisp.
 Repeat this step until all cookies have baked.
+Let cool and enjoy!

 King Arthur’s Measure for Measure flour, hands down.
 In fact, this blend works SO WELL that we actually don’t recommend straying from it at all.
 Other blends we’ve tried lead to a spread-out, less-than-chewy cookie.